Neural circuit: Types of circuits

 may synapse with many more making it possible for one neuron to stimulate up to thousands of cells.
 This is exemplified in the way that thousands of muscle fibers can be stimulated from the initial input from a single motor neuron.

 In a converging circuit, inputs from many sources are converged into one output, affecting just one neuron or a neuron pool.
 This type of circuit is exemplified in the respiratory center of the brainstem, which responds to a number of inputs from different sources by giving out an appropriate breathing pattern.

 A reverberating circuit produces a repetitive output.
 In a signalling procedure from one neuron to another in a linear sequence, one of the neurons may send a signal back to initiating neuron.

 Each time that the first neuron fires, the other neuron further down the sequence fire again sending it back to the source.
 This restimulates the first neuron and also allows the path of transmission to continue to its output.
 A resulting repetitive pattern is the outcome that only stops if one or more of the synapses fail, or if an inhibitory feed from another source causes it to stop.
 This type of reverberating circuit is found in the respiratory center that sends signals to the respiratory muscles, causing inhalation.
 When the circuit is interrupted by an inhibitory signal the muscles relax causing exhalation.
 This type of circuit may play a part in epileptic seizures.

 In a parallel after-discharge circuit, a neuron inputs to several chains of neurons.
 Each chain is made up of a different number of neurons but their signals converge onto one output neuron.
-Each synapse in the circuit acts to delay the signal by about 0.5 msec so that the more synapses there are will produce a longer delay to the output neuron.
+Each synapse in the circuit acts to delay the signal by about 0.5 msec, so that the more synapses there are, the longer is the delay to the output neuron.
 After the input has stopped, the output will go on firing for some time.
 This type of circuit does not have a feedback loop as does the reverberating circuit.
 Continued firing after the stimulus has stopped is called after-discharge.
 This circuit type is found in the reflex arcs of certain reflexes.